Start9Labs/documentation/source/user-manual/general/lan-setup/computer-setup.rst

 #.
 You can save the settings to the console if desired or cancel.

 #.
-Open to your favorite browser to import this certificate and follow the steps for :ref:`supported browsers <browsers>`.
+Open to your favorite browser to import this certificate and follow the steps for :ref:`browser setup <browser-setup>`.

 Linux
 -----

 Nothing specific needs to be configured for this environment.
-Follow the guides below to import the certificate into your desired browser.
+Open to your favorite browser to import this certificate and follow the steps for :ref:`browser setup <browser-setup>`.